-Malcolm Ferrier from British Columbia Institute of Technology started a pilot project in 2009 using Capitalism 2 “as a teaching tool in the Management of Information Systems (MIS) courses in two of the second year business diploma programs, the International Trade and Transportation program and the Information Technology Management program.”
+Malcolm Ferrier, an instructor in British Columbia Institute of Technology, faces the challenge of capturing students’ attention.
+He observes that video games appeal to most youngsters, and he is interested to learn if he can tap into that power.
+This leads to his pilot project - using Capitalism 2“as a teaching tool in the Management of Information Systems (MIS) courses in two of the second year business diploma programs, the International Trade and Transportation program and the Information Technology Management program.”

-The pilot project involved training the students through built-in tutorials to use the program and then creating a multiplayer competition at the end of the course in which the students compete with each other in a simulated business environment that requires the student to build a successful business and compete for market share with their classmates.
-Their final mark for the exercise was directly related to their business success in the game.
-Student feedback was overwhelmingly positive and the software will be used again in 2010.
+The pilot project firstly involves the students in the built-in tutorials; to familiarize themselves with various features and to learn how to navigate complexity in this comprehensive business simulation.
+At the end of the course, all students play a multiplayer competition.
+The goal is to build a successful business and compete for market share with their classmates.
+Their final mark for the exercise is directly related to their business success in the game.
+Student feedback is overwhelmingly positive and suggest that the software to be used again in the following year.

 One of the key difficulties for post-secondary instructors is to hold the attention of the students.
 Given the ubiquity of entertainment options such as video games, big screen TV, and 3D IMAX movie theatres, an instructor standing at the front of a classroom writing on a chalkboard seems like a sepia-toned image from the past.